christinazcode/aiarchies/2.Features/Use_Cases.md

 - A Candidate user reviews the record of testing progress and test scores

 ### UC08: An Administrator Maintains Users
+- An administrator manages all expert credentials
+- An administrator manages candidate user profiles

 ### UC09: An Expert Maintains Questions and Answers